nigelvanherwijnen/programmeerproject/PROCESS.md

 The pie chart now consists of two functions: one that initiates the chart with all the text, legend and data for initial country, and a second function that updates the the data shown in the chart.
 The transition is now smooth instead of static (YAY!).
 Furthermore, I cleaned up the way the visualizations were being updated.
 Erasing the old elements is now the first step inside the functions, which makes the code cleaner.

 ## Day 22 - 30/01/2017
 Rigorous cleaning up of code (really every file, including splitting css) and starting on final lay-out.
 Retrieved a Bootstrap template and started adjusting for own use and implementing own elements.
 Also added a MIT license.

+## Day 23 - 31/01/2017
+Updated readme file.